neugierige/swift-style-guide/README.md

 ##Goals

-This is an attempt to encourage patterns that accomplish the following goals (in rough priority order):
+Attempt to encourage patterns that accomplish the following goals:

  1. Increased rigor, and decreased likelihood of programmer error
  2. Increased clarity of intent